-- 66. Under-housed - A household is under housed when the number of approved members exceeds the Maximum Occupancy Standard for the sized unit the household occupies. - 67.
-Uniform Federal Accessibility Standards Standards for the design, construction, and alteration of publicly owned residential structures to insure that physically disabled persons will have ready access to and use of such structures.
-The standards are set forth in Appendix A to 24 CFR Part 40.
-See cross reference to UFAS in 504 regulations, - 68.
-Utilities Utilities means water, electricity, gas, other heating, refrigeration and cooking fuels, trash collection, and sewerage services.
-Telephone service is not included as a utility. - 69.
-Utility Reimbursement When a resident's Total Tenant Payment is less than the utility allowance, HHA will pay a utility reimbursement, equal to the difference between one month's total tenant payment and the utility allowance to either the tenant or the utility supplier. - 70.
-Very Low-Income Household A very low-income household has an Annual Income less than 50 percent of the median Annual Income for the area, adjusted for household size, as determined by HUD. - 71.
-Visitor- For the purposes of resident selection and lease enforcement, a visitor is a person temporarily staying in the unit with the consent of the resident or other member of the household who has express or implied authority to so consent on behalf of the resident. - 72.
-Welfare Assistance- Welfare or other payments to families or individuals based on need, that are made under programs, separately or jointly, by federal, state or local governments. - 73.
+- 68. Under-housed - A household is under housed when the number of approved members exceeds the Maximum Occupancy Standard for the sized unit the household occupies. - 69.
+Uniform Federal Accessibility Standards Standards for the design, construction, and alteration of

+- 70. Utilities Utilities means water, electricity, gas, other heating, refrigeration and cooking fuels, trash collection, and sewerage services.
+Telephone service is not included as a utility. - 71.
+Utility Reimbursement When a resident's Total Tenant Payment is less than the utility allowance, HHA will pay a utility reimbursement, equal to the difference between one month's total tenant payment and the utility allowance to either the tenant or the utility supplier. - 72.
+Very Low-Income Household A very low-income household has an Annual Income less than 50 percent of the median Annual Income for the area, adjusted for household size, as determined by HUD. - 73.
+Visitor For the purposes of resident selection and lease enforcement, a visitor is a person temporarily staying in the unit with the consent of the resident or other member of the household who has express or implied authority to so consent on behalf of the resident. - 74.
+Welfare Assistance Welfare or other payments to families or individuals based on need, that are made under programs, separately or jointly, by federal, state or local governments. - 75.
 Work Activities As used in the HUD definitions at 24 CFR § 5.603 the term work activities means: - a.
 Unsubsidized employment; - b.
 Subsidized private sector employment; - c.
 Subsidized public sector employment; - d.
 Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available; - e.
 On-the-job training; - f.
 Job search and job readiness programs; - g.
 Community service programs; Vocational educational training (< 12 months) - h.
 Job skills training directly related to employment; - i.
 Education directly related to employment, in the case of a recipient who has not received a high school diploma or certificate of high school equivalency; - j.
 Satisfactory attendance at a secondary school or in a course of study leading to a certificate of general equivalence; - k.
-The provision of child care services to an individual who is participating in a community service program.
+The provision of childcare services to an individual who is participating in a community service program.